jackmazz/ocaml-interpreter/README.md

 # interpreter

-This project was made for the CSE-305 course at UB.
-I am adding it to this public repository to share my work.
+I am uploading this project to share my work with others.